Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Price

 You don’t always get what you pay for with ice cream makers.
 They can be expensive appliances and they don’t always deliver on a range of functions.
-Generally, the more you pay, the more settings, speed, and power your maker will have, but that is not a given.
+Generally, the more you pay, the more settings, speed, and power it will have, but that is not a given.
 Make sure that you always get value for your money.

 Special features

-Ice cream makers can get pretty elaborate, so if you want one that will make a Mr Whippy shape with cone storage, add in features, and marbling effects, you need to pick an appliance that can do that without much complaint.
+Ice cream makers can get pretty elaborate, so if you want one that will make a Mr Whippy shape with cone storage, add-in features, and marbling effects, you need to pick an appliance that can do that without much complaint.
 Equally, if you only want to make ice cream, it’s a waste to pay for extra settings and features.

 How long should an ice cream maker take to churn?